stffrdhrn/stffrdhrn.github.io/_posts/2018-06-03-gcc_passes.md

  - `alt=3` - is indented and says `Bad operand` meaning there is no match at all with `r,I` vs `m,r`
  - `alt=4` - is as win as we match `m,rO` vs `m,r`

-After this we know exactly which target instructions for each is neded.
+After this we know exactly which target instructions for each RTL expression is neded.

 ### End of Reload (LRA)

-Finally we can see here at the end of Reload all registers are real.
+Finally we can see here at the end of LRA/reload all registers are real.
 The output at this point is pretty much ready for assembly output.

 {% highlight common_lisp %}